 What Damages Can I Collect for a Motorcycle Accident?

 After a motorcycle accident that you didn’t cause, you have the right to file a claim for damages.
 Your damages are costs or losses that you experience because of the at-fault party’s negligence and the resulting accident.
-Here are some of the most common damages that you can likely collect as part of your motorcycle accident case.
+Here are some of the most common damages you can collect for a motorcycle accident:

 Medical Costs